hermeznetwork/docs/docs/developers/coordinator.md

 This tutorial describes how to launch a Hermez node.
 It starts by explaining how to launch a Boot Coordinator in localhost.
 Next, it describes how to initialize a Proof Server and how to connect it to the Boot Coordinator.
 The next section describes how to spin up a second Hermez node in synchronizer mode to track the rollup status independently from the Boot Coordinator.
 This second node will be launched in Rinkeby testnet.
-The last part of the tutorial includes an explanation on how to add a second Coordinator node to Hermez testnet that bids for the right to forge batches.
+The last part of the tutorial includes an explanation on how to add a second Coordinator node to Hermez testnet Rinkeby that bids for the right to forge batches.

 1. [Preparing the Environment](#preparing-the-environment)
 2. [Launching the Boot Coordinator](#launching-the-boot-coordinator)